 Steroids reduce inflammation and ease pain when injected directly into an arthritic joint.
 It is most likely to be effective in the early stages of arthritis.

 We carry out almost all injections under a short general anaesthetic (1 minute) as injecting into a painful joint can be quite sore.
 While you are asleep and lying still a small needle is inserted into the joint and the position is confirmed using an x-ray in theatre.
-A small amount of dye is injected first to make sure the needle is in the correct spot and then a mixture of methylprednisolone (steroid) and Bupivacaine (long lasting local anaesthetic) is injected.
+A small amount of dye is injected first to make sure the needle is in the correct spot and then a mixture of steroid and long acting local anaesthetic is injected.
 Undertaking the injection in this manner ensures a pain free experience for the patient and the best outcome clinically as there is no doubt about the placement of the injection.

 The local anaesthetic will cause numbness in the area injected for approximately 12 to 48 hours.
 This action is predictable.
 What is not predictable is the duration of action of the steroid.
 It may work for one month, several months or even more than a year.

 Injections are not repeated less than 6 monthly intervals.